sernamar/random-numbers/README.md

 ldb>
 ```

 Unfortunately, it seems that the Common Lisp program cannot deal with 1 billion numbers...
 Apparently, the problem is that we cannot make an array with so many elements.
-Just playing a bit, it seems that in my system, the limit is 100 million elements.
-With 100 million elements, it works:
+Just playing a bit, it seems that in my system cannot cope with 100 million elements.
+But with 100 million elements, it works:

 ```shell
 (defparameter *a* (make-array 100000000))